 Evaluation is done regarding suppression of gamma background and neutron sensitivity.
 Efficiency can be improved if needed by stacking detectors in a telescope configuration.
 (Mid Sweden University, together with IEAP at CTU in Prague).

 The system is tested in a neutron beam line in terms of sensitivity, gamma background and spatial resolution.
 In cooperation with IEAP or at other places.

-Preliminary timeplan
+Preliminary timeplan: